 All too often we see diversity, equity and inclusion efforts which concentrate solely on hiring practices.
 While recruiting a diverse team is important, there’s so much more to DE&I than the recruitment piece.
 Let’s take a holistic look at what diversity, equity and inclusion in the workplace should look like.

 Diversity, equity and inclusion needs to really take root in four main areas in order for you to be able to fully embrace and promote diversity, equity and inclusion in the workplace.
 Of course, this list isn’t exhaustive but making sure you’ve got these key areas covered will help you make your workplace as diverse, equitable and inclusive as possible!

 Sometimes people think policies are the be all and end all of DE&I. Always remember that policies are not enough in their own right, and should be used in conjunction with the other aspects in this post.
-It’s also important that policies are actually being adopted and lived in practice.
+You need to walk the walk as well as talk the talk - always ensure policies are actually being adopted and lived in practice.
 Listening to your people will help you to understand this.
 It’s also important to set clear goals and measure how you’re performing.

 That said, policies such as flexible working, hybrid working, absence, parental leave and so on, will all have a huge impact on whether people with diverse needs will be able to accept jobs within your organisation.
 And whether they’ll stay!

 Another thing to consider when it comes to your policies is how accessible they are - ensuring that your whole team is able to easily find and access your policies is key.
 Make sure they’re written in clear, concise language and are available in all languages in which your team operates.
 You might also need to consider whether they’re accessible to people with different learning or neurodivergent needs - for example it may be helpful for your HR team or a trusted manager to go through relevant policies one on one with specific individuals.